A Local's favourite Volcanic Craters in Iceland

 The volcanic eruption

-On the 19th of March 2021, a volcanic eruption started in Geldingadalir on the Reykjanesskagi peninsula in SW-Iceland, after 3 weeks of constant earthquakes shaking the southwest corner of Iceland.
+On the 19th of March 2021, a volcanic eruption began in Geldingadalir on the Reykjanes Peninsula in SW Iceland, following 3 weeks of constant earthquakes shaking the southwest corner of Iceland.

 Geldingadalir vocanic eruption in SW-Iceland